pascallaliberte/sharpen.page/review-standard.md

 * **Learned a few things on how you can build more trust** for those who aren't ready just yet, but might want to get help on making progress right now on something smaller;
 * **Got help spotting one or two holes** in your landing page;
 * **Got more confidence to know whether your product has a shot at going further**, based on this new lens.

+## "You Can't Deliver on All that with the Same Video for Everybody Using a Standard Layout"

+Well, _I can_, because in my video, I'm talking about subjects that nobody's talking about:

+* Nobody's talking about the progression of the mental back-and-forth a visitor has when experiencing the site, but my video will;
+* Nobody's talking about crafting your site for situations causing people to switch, but my video will;
+* Nobody's talking about the role the Forces of Progress plays in knowing whether the different parts of a landing page (listed above) work or not, but my video will;
+* Nobody's talking about the importance of helping your visitor make some progress on a struggle, even if that means not converting everyone to your main product, and the power to rescue those that were about to leave anyway, your biggest opportunity for the bottom of your page, but my video will.

+And I won't just tell you theories.
+You'll see your own site on display while I tell you what's going on in the visitor's mind.

 ## Maybe This Is Your Situation...